JoePizz/Hockey_Stats/Tableau_Visuals.md

 <P>The raw data used in this project is from https://www.naturalstattrick.com/.<P>

 <P>As defined by bundesliga.com: "Expected goals (xG) is a predictive model used to assess every goal-scoring chance, and the likelihood of scoring." <P>
-<P>We are using Individual Expected goals as a metric in this experiment, which is essentially the is a predictive model used to assess every goal-scoring chance, and the likelihood of scoring for a single player.<P>
+<P>We are using Individual Expected goals as a metric in this experiment, which is a predictive model used to assess every goal-scoring chance, and the likelihood of scoring for a single player.<P>

 <P>This graph is a good determinant if a player's goal scoring pace is going to continue or not.
 As we calculated, the correlation between ixG and Goals is fairly strong (about 0.69).
 This is why I have decided to use these 2 metrics to predict goal scoring pace.
 If a player has a high goals per 60 but a low Individual expected goals per 60, we can determine that their goal scoring pace is likely to slow down if they do not pick up increase their Individual Goals per 60 pace.<P>